-Ohio State’s Heart and Vascular Center is home to a high-volume team of interventional cardiologists, performing more than 5,000 procedures each year.
-This experience means our physicians, nurses and staff are better equipped and more skilled at handling even the most difficult cases.
-Not only are we home to state-of-the-art cardiac catheterization facilities at the Ross Heart Hospital and Ohio State’s University Hospital East, but we also pioneer new and minimally invasive techniques such as transradial catheterization.
+Ohio State’s Heart and Vascular Center is home to a highly experienced team of interventional cardiologists, performing thousands of procedures in Columbus each year.
+This experience means our physicians, nurses and staff are equipped and skilled at handling even the most difficult cases.
+Not only are we home to state-of-the-art cardiac catheterization facilities at the Ohio State Richard M. Ross Heart Hospital and East Hospital, but we also pioneer new and minimally invasive techniques, such as transradial catheterization.

 For emergency or life-threatening cardiovascular conditions, our physicians developed the state’s first Level 1 Cardiovascular Emergency Program, which gives patients immediate access to the highest levels of care for a variety of cardiovascular emergencies.
 We participate in a statewide system of heart attack care that speeds the treatment time for patients suffering from heart attacks, meaning patients treated at Ohio State receive care nearly twice as fast as the national average of 90 minutes.

-Ohio State’s University Hospital East also has a newly renovated state-of-the-art cardiac catheterization laboratory providing the same level of care from Ohio State’s interventional cardiology team.
+Ohio State’s East Hospital also has a newly renovated state-of-the-art cardiac catheterization laboratory providing the same level of care from Ohio State’s interventional cardiology team.

-In the event of an emergency procedure, we’ve designed a system to mobile a treatment team and speed patients directly from the Emergency Department to a cardiac catheterization lab for life-saving treatment.
+In the event of an emergency procedure, we’ve designed a system to mobilize a treatment team and speed patients directly from the Emergency Department to a cardiac catheterization lab for lifesaving treatment.

 For patients at the Ross Heart Hospital who receive transradial catheterization, our patients recover in a state-of-the-art Radial Lounge, where they are free to relax upright in comfortable recliners, talk with their family, read or watch TV while they recover.

 The field of interventional cardiology has expanded to provide better outcomes, less pain and shorter hospital stays and recovery time for patients.
-At Ohio State, we are continuously advancing our interventional cardiology program to provide patients with innovative technologies and treatments, such as transradial catheterization and therapeutic hypothermia.
+At Ohio State, we’re continuously advancing our interventional cardiology program to provide patients with innovative technologies and treatments, such as transradial catheterization and therapeutic hypothermia.

 We use a radial-first approach during cardiac catheterization procedures.
 Traditionally, a catheter was placed in the femoral artery near the groin.
 In the radial-first approach, the catheter is placed in the radial artery in the wrist.
 This process has resulted in better cardiac outcomes and faster recoveries for patients.